Eric-Yan-742/Obsidian/LeetCode/Backtracking & DFS.md

 - If this element is not in the loop, when do we continue and when do we return?
 	- If we still want to check later elements in the same level, we continue to skip this element.
 We do it when later elements may still be valid. e.g. [[491.
 Non-decreasing Subsequences]]
 	- If we don't want to check later elements in the same level, which means all elements after is impossible to be valid, we return to stop checking the whole level. e.g. [[93.
 Restore IP Addresses]]
+- The best way to represent combinations/subsets/permutations graph is to mark nodes as the current path and edges as the element we use
 # Combinations

 ## No Duplicate